Fraud & Abuse Prevention

 Our mission is to protect subscriber premiums by reducing fraud, abuse, waste and mismanagement through timely and effective investigations and, if appropriate, prosecutions and/or civil recoveries of instances of fraud, abuse and waste of health care dollars on a prospective and retrospective basis.

 The Special Investigations Unit has been in existence since 1990, long before insurance companies were required to have a Special Investigations Unit.
-The staff of the Special Investigations Unit includes 12 full-time employees whose main function is to investigate allegations of fraudulent, abusive and wasteful billing practices.
-The staff includes accredited health care fraud investigators, certified professional Coders, an accredited health information technologist, registered nurses and staff members with expertise in all aspects of health insurance.
+The main function of the Special Investigations Unit is to investigate allegations of fraudulent, abusive and wasteful billing practices.
+The staff includes an accredited health care fraud investigator, certified professional Coders, an accredited health information technologist, registered nurses and staff members with expertise in all aspects of health insurance.

 The Unit is a member of the National Health Care Anti-Fraud Association, which provides current information on legislation, fraud trends and schemes and provides continuing education for all staff members.

 Fabrication of Claims